 Pillar Point Bluff Park is a 220-acre bluff top area adjacent to the larger Fitzgerald Marine Reserve, which follows the coast.
-It is important to note that the Fitzgerald Marine Reserve is a separate park that is located adjacent to the Pillar Point Bluff.
-Dogs are not allowed on the beach at the Fitzgerald Marine Reserve, and off-leash access in the Fitzgerald Marine Reserve is not part of the pilot program.
-A 3.1-mile trail loops Pillar Point Bluff and is part of the California Coastal Trail.
+A 3.1-mile trail loops the bluff and is part of the California Coastal Trail.
 Pillar Point Bluff Park is bordered along the western edge by the protected tidepools of the Fitzgerald Marine Reserve.
 Half Moon Bay Airport borders the park along the eastern edge.
 The lands to the north and south of the park are mixed commercial and residential use areas.